u2d-ai/msaSDK/docs/used_tools.md

 As i work in AI and mainly only build AI based automation solutions, i also added the Document Models which i typically need to process document content through AI systems.

-The MSA SDK basically covers my toolbox which i use for any microservice and API, the bottom line layer.
+The msaSDK basically covers my toolbox which i use for any microservice and API, the bottom line layer.
 As i am not a 'real' programmer and tend to believe i just play with building blocks and maybe develop some glue between them, i decided to also make it Open Source.

 Hope this helps or even inspire some people on how to use those awsome Open Source packages in real world applications.

-## Used by **MSA SDK** beside **FastAPI** and **Dapr**
+## Used by **msaSDK** beside **FastAPI** and **Dapr**

 ### <a href="https://pydantic-docs.helpmanual.io/" class="external-link" target="_blank">Pydantic</a>